bertrik/stofradar/README.md

-# luftdatenmapper
+# stofradar
-Visualization of the luftdaten.info data onto a map of the Netherlands
+Visualization of the sensor.community particulate matter data onto a map.